Nishkarsh01/hamburger-overlay-menu/README.md

 # hamburger-overlay-menu
 This is an Overlay Menu created using HTML, CSS.
 No Javascript has been use.
-Through this project I deep dived into css topics like animations, keyframes, transitions, properties like transform, etc. I got to learn a lot and the project was quite fun to develop.
+Through this project I deep dived into CSS topics like Animations, Keyframes, Transitions, properties like Transform, etc. I got to learn a lot and the project was quite fun to develop.
 Feel free to get ideas.

 ## Developed By